Tamar Bridge: 1950–1962: Construction

-Widening and strengthening
+1991–2001: Widening and strengthening

-Though the original bridge was designed for 38-ton vehicles, when it was inspected around 1995 it was found unable to comply with a European Union directive for supporting vehicles up to 40 tons, and would only be able to support 17-ton vehicles.
+A 1995 inspection found that the bridge was unable to comply with a European Union directive for supporting vehicles up to 40 tons; although the original bridge was designed for 38-ton vehicles, it was only able to support 17-ton vehicles.
 A feasibility study was carried out for a new Tamar Crossing in 1991, but was rejected as the estimated cost would be around £300 million.
 The existing bridge could not be closed as it was being used by over 40,000 vehicles a day.

 The eventual solution was to add two additional orthotropic cantilever lanes either side of the bridge, which traffic could run on while the original road deck was replaced.
+This was authorised by the Tamar Bridge Act 1998 (c. iv).
 The work was designed by Hyder Consulting and constructed by the descendent company of Cleveland Bridge that had worked on the original project.
-Reconstruction started in 1999, and was slightly delayed owing to an influx of tourists travelling to Cornwall to watch the Solar eclipse of 11 August 1999, whose line of totality passed through the county.
+Reconstruction started in 1999, and was slightly delayed owing to an influx of tourists travelling to Cornwall to watch the solar eclipse of 11 August 1999, whose line of totality passed through the county.
 The new deck contained 82 orthotropic panels, each one measuring 6 m by 15 m and weighing 20 tons.
 Work was completed in December 2001 at a total cost of £34 million; the two additional lanes were retained to increase the bridge's capacity.
 The completed construction weighed 25 tons less than the original bridge.